 Alternative Disposal Containers

-Frederick County residents may also simply place used needles and syringes inside a sturdy, rigid plastic container (not soft plastic, such as a milk jug, which might be punctured) with a narrow opening and tight-fitting lid; good examples would include laundry detergent containers or bleach bottles.
+Frederick County residents may also simply place used needles and syringes inside a sturdy, rigid plastic container (not soft or thin plastic, such as a milk jug or water bottle, which might be punctured) with a narrow opening and tight-fitting lid; good examples would include laundry detergent containers or bleach bottles.
 Mark the container "SHARPS".
 When it is full, tape the container securely shut and place it in your household trash for regular disposal.